-How Often Should You Post New Blog Content?
+How Often Should I Post New Blog Content to Increase Traffic and SEO?

 Ultimately, and unsurprisingly, the answer to the headline question will be—it depends.
 However, we will lay out some guidelines and best practices you can use to work out the ideal blogging schedule for your company, your team, and your needs.